Vadim-Seleznov/vvcommit/README.md

 ## VVCOMMIT
+(P.S IF SOMEONE IS USING THIS TOOL ALREADY, IM REALY SORRY:) CURRENTLY I DOING EVERYTHING IN 1 BRANCH, so unstable versions are in main branch.
+This is actually 0.0.1b version of tool, please, just wait until I do formal documentation and seperate dev and main branches, thank you!)
 Simple console tool written fully in python.
 Thats kind of thing that makes daily workflow faster.
 ## USAGE
 Just copy vvcommit.py into yours project dirrectory, then